ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Scopes and Environments

 Without oversimplifying, an OCaml program is a sequence of definitions or expressions.
 These items are said to be at the _top level_.
-That's why an OCaml REPL, such as UTop, is called a toplevel, because that's where typed expressions go.
+An OCaml REPL, such as UTop, is called a toplevel because that's where typed expressions go.

 Execution evaluates each expression from top to bottom.